-Development of the Skull
+Development of the skull

 The skull is the most complex arrangement of bones within the body.
 It protects the central nervous system, the oral cavity and nasal cavity, the ears and the eyes within its inner, outer and directly related structures.
 Without this protective helmet, we humans would be ‘sitting ducks’, as the old phrase goes.

 The bones of the skull are formed in two different ways; intramembranous ossification and endochondral ossification are responsible for creating compact cortical bone or spongy bone.
 During the maturation of the skull, it is categorically divided into two main parts: the viscerocranium and the neurocranium.
 These two terms account for the bones of the face and the bones of both the cranial base and the cranial vault respectively.
 The cranial vault is further divided into membranous neurocranium and cartilaginous neurocranium.

 The first part of the skull to be discussed is the viscerocranium or bones of the face.
 Below, they are grouped according to their derivative germ layer, their origins, their adult location and their way of ossifying.

 All the bones in this category are derived from cells of the neural crest.
 Also, all of the following structures emerge from the first and second pharyngeal arches.

 - The mandibular process which also emerges from the first pharyngeal arch produces the mandible via both intramembranous and endochondral ossification, the sphenomandibular ligament which is an exception as it is never ossified and finally the malleus and incus which are both ossified in an endochondral manner.

-- Meanwhile, the second pharyngeal arch produces the styloid process, the stapes and the hyoid bone, all of which are ossified endochondrally.
-The final structure is not ossified at all and is known as the Stylohyoid ligament.
+Meanwhile, the second pharyngeal arch produces the styloid process, the stapes and the hyoid bone, all of which are ossified endochondrally.
+The final structure is not ossified at all and is known as the stylohyoid ligament.

 The second and last item worth mentioning about the viscerocranium is the skull fontanelles.
 These are the growth areas of the skull that are present since before birth up until certain ages in young children.
-Here is a detailed list of the location of these areas and the time period in a child’s life in which they close:
+Here is a list of the location of these areas and the time period in a child’s life in which they close:

 - The posterior fontanelle known as lambda closes much earlier than the anterior, at only one to two months after birth.
 It is located where the two parietal bones meet the occipital bone (also described as the junction of the sagittal and lambdoid sutures).

 - The final fontanelle, which closes at twelve to eighteen months, takes its name from the area in which it is situated, the mastoid fontanelle, otherwise known as the asterion fontanelle.
 It is located at the junciton of the temporal, occipital, and parietal bones.